Face Equality International

 Proud owner of facial scars.
 Vegan foodie, and very occasional artist.
 Have an irrational fear of apples.

 Living with a disability, passionate about equality and inclusion.
-Pet parent and former fashion student that happily ended up in Communications.
+Pet parent and former fashion student that happily ended up in comms and campaigning.

 Read More